Salesforce Connected Apps - when you don’t need an AppExchange ISV

 3. Managing 3rd Party App Access

 The Salesforce Connected app not only integrates 3rd party apps to Salesforce but also allows you to control who has access to the apps.
-You can do so by choosing the “Admin approved users are pre-authorised option on the connected app.
+You can do so by choosing the “Admin approved users are pre-authorized option on the connected app.

-Once selected, only users on the authorised list can use the 3rd party app integrated with Salesforce.
+Once selected, only users on the authorized list can use the 3rd party app integrated with Salesforce.
 It is also possible to set a time-limited approval, where the app can only access Salesforce data for a pre-determined duration.

 4. External API Gateways Authorisation

-When you are storing resources at an external API gateway and need a secure way to access them, you can turn to Salesforce connected apps.
+When you are storing resources at an external API gateway and need a secure way to access them, you can turn to Salesforce-connected apps.
 In this application, the external server will seek authorization from Salesforce via OAuth.
 Once granted, the external server can securely access the gateway-protected data.

 AppExchange does indeed provide the flexibility to extend Salesforce’s functionality with ease.
 However, it isn’t the only option, nor does it serve every business purpose.
-When your business requires a more customised solution and with greater control, building a Salesforce Connected app is the answer.
+When your business requires a more customized solution and with greater control, building a Salesforce Connected app is the answer.

-Salesforce connected apps provide a complete and secure framework for external apps to integrate with Salesforce.
+Salesforce-connected apps provide a complete and secure framework for external apps to integrate with Salesforce.
 As business owners, you’ll have control over how the authentication process is done and who has access to the Salesforce data.

-Still doubtful if building Salesforce connected apps is the right choice?
+Still doubtful if building Salesforce-connected apps is the right choice?
 Talk to Salesforce development team at MagicFuse today.